lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 1. **Optimization run name:** A name for a OmniOpt run given a belonging configuration.
 1. **Partition:** Choosing the partition on the ZIH system that fits the program needs.
 1. **Enable GPU:** Decide whether a program could benefit from GPU usage or not.
-1. **Workdir:** The directory where OmniOpt is saving its neccessary files and all results.
+1. **Workdir:** The directory where OmniOpt is saving its necessary files and all results.
 Derived from the optimization run name, their is created a single directory for every such configuration.
    Make sure that this working directory is writeable from the compute nodes.
 It is recommended to use a [workspace](../data_lifecycle/workspaces.md).